craiga/craiga/manual.markdown

 - I like to collaborate asynchronously (e.g. via a series of thoughtful Slack messages) or at a scheduled time.
 - Slack is the best way to get my attention.
 I might not see and respond to your message immediately, but I will see it and respond when my flow allows.
 - I'm not great at keeping track of emails—messages can easily get lost there.
+- If you need to contact me urgently, a phone call would be the best way to get my attention.

 ## The ways I like to receive feedback